mahyaresteki/FALCON/README.md

-# FALCON: Leave Management System
+# OOPHAGA: Leave Management System
-FALCON is super light information system to manage history of leaves and missions in any type of company.
+OOPHAGA is super light information system to manage history of leaves and missions in any type of company.
 It is so simple and easy to install, config and use.
+This project will be developed based on "Software Metamorphosis Theory".

 # Most Advanced Feature
 <ul>